Our history and heritage work takes us to many places to complete a diverse range of projects. Here are some current and recent examples

 In 2019 we worked with Lightwell and the Gujaga Foundation to research Aboriginal history content for the Sydney Airport centenary Sydstories website, which was launched in 2020.
 We developed interactive content about key archaeological sites around Kamay (Botany Bay) as well as some of the Aboriginal people who continued to live around the bay in the nineteenth century.

 Woollahra Aboriginal Heritage Study

-We are currently completing an Aboriginal heritage planning study for Woollahra Municipal Council.
-We are working closely with the La Perouse Local Aboriginal Land Council to investigate Aboriginal heritage around the local government area and develop a strategy for protecting these places.
-As part of the study we have also delivered public talks to raise awareness of Aboriginal heritage.
+In 2021 we completed an Aboriginal heritage planning study for Woollahra Municipal Council, working closely with the La Perouse Local Aboriginal Land Council.
+The study won the 2022 National Trust Award for Aboriginal Heritage.
+It investigated Aboriginal heritage around the local government area and developed a strategy for protecting these places.
+As part of the study we also delivered public talks to raise awareness of Aboriginal heritage.

 We are also currently undertaking an Aboriginal Heritage Study for Hornsby Shire Council.